nowitsabby/dark-rpg-nextjs/assets/srd/armoury/consumables/addiction.md

+---
+title: Excessive Drug Use and Addiction
+---
 # Excessive Drug Use and Addiction

 When the same drug is used too often in a short period of time, there is a chance for it to have a diminished effect as the user builds up an immunity or tolerance.
 A character who uses more than one dose of a given drug in a 24 hour period must make an Ordinary (+10) Toughness test for each use after the first, with a cumulative -10 penalty for each additional dose.
 If he fails, the drug has no useful effect and further doses do nothing for the next 24 hours.